FREQUENTLY ASKED QUESTIONS

 Specific languages include German, its dialects, as well as Danish, Dutch, Swedish, Norwegian and Icelandic.
 We also work with older English.
 This includes transcribing the old script into readable form, but also ‘translating’ unfamiliar words and phrases and the frequent parts in Latin.

-We work with documents going back from the Middle Ages to modern times.
+We work with documents from the Middle Ages to modern times.
+The oldest (so far) was from 1497!

 HOW DO I GET YOU MY FAMILY PAPERS?

-The best way is to take a high resolution, color scan (300 dpi is great) and then upload a copy to our site.
+The best way is to take a high resolution, color scan (300 dpi is great).
+Then upload a copy to our site.
 If you don't have your own scanner, a high-quality photo might work.
 Another option is to go to a store such as Staples or FedEx.
 Some libraries and genealogy societies might be able to help you as well.

 We talk about the whole process under our How to Translate section.